Watch what markets don't do as world politics turns nasty

 Europe's dependency on Russian gas, the large relative exposure of German and European companies to the Russian economy and the already fragile state of many euro zone economies does mark it out as a likely underperformer.

-That's been borne out by a breakdown in correlation since early July between the Euro STOXX 50 .STOXX50E index of euro zone blue chips and the 4 percentage point outperformance of the Dow Jones Industrial Average .DJI.
+That's been borne out by a breakdown in correlation since early July between the Euro STOXX 50 index of euro zone blue chips and the 4 percentage point outperformance of the Dow Jones Industrial Average.

 But while Russia's already ailing economy and specific western European companies and sectors may be in the firing line, any reading of the global economic disturbance pales in comparison to the weather-related shock of a first-quarter U.S. economic contraction, for example.
 That's certainly true as long as oil prices remain unimpressed.